• Skip to main content

 Rnd 7-12 (6 rnds): repeat rnd 6 (30).

-free amigurumi pattern tutorial demonstration of how the marshmallow should look before the face
+free amigurumi tutorial of how the marshmallow should look before adding the face

 Adding Eyes: